Skip to main content

 session.refreshToken = refreshResponse.refresh_token;

 All tokens are bound to cryptographic keys.
-Token theft is mitigated because stolen tokens cannot be used without the corresponding private key.
+A stolen token is useless without the matching private key.

 2. HTTP Message Signing (RFC 9421)